Options for Treatment

 Advice from Ina® is based on scientific evidence and comes from oncology-credentialed registered dietitians, nurses, and doctors, with significant experience treating and supporting cancer patients.

-Registration and unlimited, 24/7 access to Ina®
+Registration and unlimited, 24/7 access to Ina® is free, safe, HIPAA compliant, and secure.

 Clinical Trials

-including a Free Clinical Trials Matching Service
+– including a Free Clinical Trials Matching Service

 Clinical trials are research studies that involve people.
 Through cancer clinical trials, researchers find new ways to improve treatments and the quality of life for people with cancer.
 Clinical trials are designed to test new ways to treat cancer, detect and diagnose cancer, prevent cancer and manage the symptoms of cancer and side effects of treatment.